-74. How does emotional hijacking hinder effective interpersonal communication?
-75. How can individuals use mitigating information to help with self-management ?
+72. Explain semantic noise with examples.
+73. How does emotional hijacking hinder effective interpersonal communication?

+74. Why is self-awareness particularly important in stressful and uncomfortable situations?
+75. How can individuals use mitigating information to help with self-management?

 76. What is empathy?
 What does it include?
 77. What are the six skills that make up active listening?
 Give a brief definition of each.

-78. What is the purpose of each of the following types of questions: rapport-building, funnel, probing, and solution-oriented?
+78. Identify the purpose of each of the following types of questions: rapport-building, funnel, probing, and solution-oriented.
 79. Al met a potential customer outside on a cold December day to discuss plowing the man's driveway all winter.
 The man nodded several times and sounded enthusiastic when he promised to call Al after talking to his wife.
 However, Al decided that was just a brush off.
 The man had kept his arms folded across his chest, which Al has heard is a sign of defensiveness.
 How well did Al practice sight-reading?
 Explain using details from the scenario.